-Drug treatment courts also exist in the United States, Jamaica, Bermuda, Brazil, Ireland, Scotland and Australia.
+Drug treatment courts also exist in the United States, the United Kingdom, Jamaica, Bermuda, Brazil, Ireland, Scotland and Australia.
 DTCs in the United States have been in existence since 1969.
-There are well over a thousand drug treatment courts in that country, where follow-up studies indicate that only a very small percentage of program graduates reoffend.
-(48)
+There are well over 1,000 drug treatment courts in that country, where follow-up studies indicate that only a very small percentage of program graduates reoffend.
+(56)